Course Coordinator:Alison Black (ablack1@usc.edu.au) School:School of Education and Tertiary Access

 Online | |||

-Learning materials – You are required to engage and interact with asynchronous materials and activities accessed through Canvas modules, course readings and required texts. | 2hrs | Week 1 | 10 times |
+Learning materials – Learning materials offer options/opportunities for learner choice.
+You will engage and interact with an array of asynchronous materials and activities accessed through Canvas modules, course readings and required texts. | 2hrs | Week 1 | 9 times |

 Tutorial/Workshop 1 – Online only.
-The scheduled tutorials/workshops will involve synchronous technology-enabled learning and teaching experiences via Zoom.
-A mix of synchronous and asynchronous materials and activities accessed through Canvas will support online tutorials/workshops.
+The scheduled tutorials/workshops involve synchronous technology-enabled learning and teaching experiences via Zoom.
+A mix of synchronous and asynchronous materials and activities accessed through Canvas support the online tutorials/workshops.
 Additional modalities may support learning in this course. | 2hrs | Week 1 | 10 times |

 100 Level (Introductory)